Faisalkh90/Movies-Project/README.md

 - A home page that displays a list of all movies in the database.
 - A details page that displays information about a specific movie.
-- A create page that allows admin to add new movies to the database.
+- A create page that allows the admin to add new movies to the database.
 - Search functionality that allows users to search for movies by title or genre.
 - Permission functionality that allows the admin to accept new users.